FAQ

 How can I volunteer for the FIFA World Cup 2026™ in Atlanta?

 Volunteers will play an essential role in welcoming fans to Atlanta and ensuring each guest has a great experience.
 Individuals interested in volunteering should register to join the FIFA Volunteer Community at fifa.com/en/volunteers.
-Those registered in the FIFA Volunteer Community will be notified when volunteer applications for FIFA World Cup 2026 opportunities open in August 2025.
+Applications to volunteer for the FIFA World Cup 26™ are closed at this time.

 How can my community be involved in the FIFA World Cup 2026™ in Atlanta?